Telicatessen: Music

 All production, lyrics and vocals were by Rob Sonic, with the exception of the verses on "Sniper Picnic" by fellow New York MC Creature and Alaska and Windnbreeze from Definitive Jux labelmates Hangar 18 and backing vocals by M. Sayyid of the group Antipop Consortium.
 Scratches were performed by Fred Ones from Sonic's former group the Sonic Sum, and by DJ Big Wiz.

 Reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Telicatessen received an average score of 74% based on 4 reviews, indicating "generally favorable reviews".
 Sonic's production was generally praised: a BBC review described the album's sound as "propulsive, hallucinogenic and inspiring," and RapReviews.com described it as "sonically adventurous" without verging into self-indulgence.
 His lyrics were widely regarded as highly abstract, which critics found to be both a strength ("two-second moments of total clarity bunched together and pouring out") and a weakness ("an endless stream of fleeting ideas").

-Popular Media
+Use in other media

-The track "Sniper Picnic" was featured on the soundtrack of Activision game Tony Hawk's American Wasteland.
+The track "Sniper Picnic" was featured on the soundtrack to the Activision game Tony Hawk's American Wasteland.